secondfo/Nuzzle/README.md

 ## 🔑 API Configuration

-This project uses two main APIs for market data:
+This project uses three main APIs for market data and news.
+Below are the exact endpoints and setup steps that match the codebase.

 ### Alpha Vantage API (Stocks)
-1. Sign up for a free API key at [Alpha Vantage](https://www.alphavantage.co/)
+1. Sign up for a free API key at https://www.alphavantage.co/
-2. Create a `.env` file in the root directory
+2. Create a `.env` file in the project root (do not commit it)
 3. Add your API key:
    ```env
    VITE_ALPHA_VANTAGE_API_KEY=your_alphavantage_api_key
    ```

-Usage example in the code:
+Usage example (stockService):
 ```javascript
 const response = await fetch(
   `https://www.alphavantage.co/query?function=GLOBAL_QUOTE&symbol=${symbol}&apikey=${import.meta.env.VITE_ALPHA_VANTAGE_API_KEY}`